 Chlamydia is treated with antibiotics.
 Talk to your doctor about this important test.
 Your partner should also get tested and treated if necessary.
-Expedited Partner Therapy is important, and can be provided by your doctor or at your local health department.
-For more information please refer to page 13 and 14.
+Expedited Partner Therapy (refer to pages 12-13) is important, and can be provided by your doctor or at your local health department.
 To prevent chlamydia, use a condom every time you have sex.